PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_data_flow.rst

 The buffering of the PRS samples is done using a memory slab in the OTDOA adaption layer.
 Typically, this buffer is sized to hold a single block of samples.
-This requires that the OTDOA library complete processing of one block of samples before the next block is processed.
+This requires that the OTDOA library complete processing of one block of samples before the next block of samples is received from the nrfxlib RS Capture API.
 If the application processor loading is particularly high, the size of the memory slab can be increased to allow additional time for the OTDOA library to complete its processing.
 However, this is not typically required.